Git - The Important Parts

 Let’s start by looking into what Git is and how it works.
 Git is a very common version control system that has evolved into one of the standard tools for modern software development.
 It helps us to keep track of changes to our source code.
 When collaborating in a team, it lets each developer work on their feature on a separate copy of the code without getting into each other’s way.

 Furthermore, Git allows us to easily travel the history of our source code and understand changes by looking at the order they were made in and read the small pieces of documentation their authors have left us.
-This is hugely helpful when debugging code other people have written or even code which I myself have written some time ago.
+This is hugely helpful when debugging code other people have written, or even code which I have written some time ago.
 I can jump around different points in time, see individual changes and even revert them to create a new fixed release.

-We may take this for granted but think about how finicky working with code in a big team would be without these features.
+We may take this for granted, but think about how finicky working with code in a big team would be without these features.

-As you may already know, in Git developers make changes to source code in the form of so-called commits.
-A commit is a small set of changes to one or multiple files and contains information about the author and the time the changes were made.
+As you may already know, in Git, developers make changes to source code in the form of so-called commits.
+A commit is a small set of changes to one, or multiple, files and contains information about the author and the time the changes were made.

-In order to be able to understand these changes, developers are asked to document their commits with small pieces of text called “commit messages”.
+To be able to understand these changes, developers are asked to document their commits with small pieces of text called “commit messages”.
 The quality of these is a vital part of the health of our code base.
 Making good commit messages helps our teammates and future selves to understand the purpose of changes and specific ways of implementation.
 If done well, they provide crucial information at a glance and are structured in a way that lets us browse and even search the history of changes of our code base.

 Bad Commit Messages